apache/predictionio/docs/manual/recommendation/dase.md

 > Since only one ALSAlgorithm is implemented by default, this Sequence contains one element.

 In this case, `def serve` simply returns the predicted result of the first, and the only, algorithm, i.e. `predictions.head`.

+Congratulations!
+You have just learned how to customize and build a production-ready engine.
+Have fun!

 <!-- TODO
 > HOW-TO: